LastSacred/heroes_of_the_storm/README.md

 ## Import

  I have not yet devised a way to parse replays myself.
 For now, the import process works by uploading all replays in the indicated directory to http://hotsapi.net storing a match record for each with only a replay id.
 It then gets the full data for every match by searching for each replay id.

+## To do

+TODO: make map and with/against heroes an attribute of the draft.
+Abstract ranks as rank class or rename and refactor coach class

+TODO: search for c# ruby bindings to try to parse replays

+TODO: port to rails, wait to change any views

+TODO: add AR Lifecycle Callbacks